haruki-nikaidou/a-blog/src/content/blog/en/how-fgo-player-plays-ba.md

 All skilled FGO plays must have done these 4 things: **RNG hunting**, **min-maxing the sequence**, **do math before challenging**, **stacking the buffs**.
 Who hasn't done these things must be a beginner.

 RNG hunting doesn't need much explanation, as it's very common.
-It's seeking perfect card draws or critical hits in FGO, or in similar situation in Blue Archive.
+It's seeking perfect card draws or critical hits in FGO, or in similar scenarios in Blue Archive.

 Whether it's daily quests, speed-running challenges, maintaining continuous buffs, or solo boss fights - all of these strategies require careful sequencing.
 In my opinion, the most impressive examples are the [Mash solo run against Arash in Nero celebration](https://www.youtube.com/watch?v=aBZjzCCJ248) and the [13 Command Spells clear vs Kirschtaria]((https://www.youtube.com/watch?v=yIHW-iOGbQ0)) - with the latter being **designed to be impossible** by the developer, yet players found a way.